Measuring What Matters: The KPIs Every Destination Marketing Organization Must Track to Prove Tourism Marketing ROI

 Click-through rate from inspirational content

-Engagement depth (comments, shares, saves) vs surface likes
+Depth of engagement (comments, shares, saves) vs surface-level likes

 Repeat website visits